m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

 ```

-Here is an alternative function using a multivariate approach that doesn't use the transformation to independent, and might provide additional perspective..
+Here is an alternative function using a multivariate approach that doesn't use the transformation to independent, and might provide additional perspective.

 ```r